-Additional best management practices (BMPs) are described below:

-- 1. Use of geofabric and check dams within the former railroad ditch at the lower part of Wetland A will be regularly inspected and repaired (if needed).
-The check dams are intended to sequester sediments from being transported offsite (particularly Fanno Creek to the west). - 2.
-Gravel construction entrance at S.W.
-82nd and 83rd Avenues will be installed and properly maintained for the duration of the project.
-As necessary, gravel and dirt will be swept daily from the affected portion of Fanno Creek pedestrian and bike trail. - 3.
-Sediment fencing installed below the sediment bag placement and staging areas will be inspected weekly.
-Any damaged or torn geofabric will be cleaned or replaced when sediment build up has exceeded manufacturer's recommendations. - 4.
-Stockpile Covers: While no surplus soil stockpiling is anticipated, the contractor will have extra tarps or plastic sheeting available to prevent sediment transport and/or tracking by equipment. - 5.
-A 1200-C permit from DEQ will be acquired prior to construction beginning.
-Additional permits from Washington County will also be obtained for work within the floodplain and grading. - 6.
-Additional agency authorizations for placement of sediment bags, such as cover soil and revegetation with naturalized grasses and forbs.

-(4) PROJECT DESCRIPTION (continued)
+Additional best management practices (BMPs) are described below: 1.
+Wetland A outfall: Use of geofabric and check dams will be regularly inspected and repaired (if needed).
+These check dams are intended to stop sediments from being transported offsite (particularly Fanno Creek to the west).
+2. Gravel construction entrance at S.W.
+82nd Avenue will be installed and properly maintained for the duration of the project.
+As necessary, gravel and dirt will be swept daily from the affected portion of Fanno Creek pedestrian and bike trail.
+3. Sediment fencing installed near the sediment placement and staging areas will be inspected weekly.
+Any damaged or torn geofabric will be cleaned or replaced when sediment build up has exceeded manufacturer's recommendations.
+4. Stockpile Covers: Surplus soil stored for future use will be covered with tarps or plastic sheeting, then surrounded with a mulch-type barrier to prevent sediment transport and/or tracking by equipment.
+5. A 1200-C permit from DEQ will be acquired prior to construction beginning.
+Additional permits from Washington County will also be obtained for work within the floodplain and grading.
+6. Additional agency authorizations for placement of sediment bags, such as cover soil and revegetation with naturalized grasses and forbs.
+(4) PROJECT DESCRIPTION (continued) D. Describe source of fill material and disposal locations if known.
+Fill material consists of sediment dredged from golf course irrigation pond and pumped into sediment bags.
+The sediment bags will remain permanently at the proposed location.
+As part of the project decommissioning, the sediment bags will be capped with salvaged topsoil, then seeded with native grasses and forbs.
+The sediment originated as eroded creek bank soils and other sediment from the Woods Creek watershed (hence mostly silts and lesser amounts of sand and clay).
+Sediment also includes inert golf balls.
+Project will use imported crushed